jnasr1104/jnasr1104.github.io/README.md

 Screenshot shows console window when program is ran successfully, input file is enrypted, encrypted file is decrypted, original file and decrpyted file are compared.
 ![Screenshot 2025-04-09 113233](https://github.com/user-attachments/assets/acf9591b-8ec6-4300-9776-fab2dd9a9fef)

+### Python CRUD Project
+This project is a web-based dashboard application that connects to a MongoDB database to manage animal shelter records.
+It allows users to create, read, update, and delete animal data through a Python-powered backend, while the frontend—built using Dash and Plotly—displays interactive tables, charts, and geolocation maps.
+The system is designed to help organizations quickly filter and visualize adoptable animals based on specific rescue mission needs.